marklogic-community/hands-on-data-modeling/setup/README.md

 Import the workspace and run the examples to:
 - Create an Employees Database with it's requisite forests
 - Deploy a REST Instance for the Employees database, which will create an App Server and Modules database
+- Create Indexes
+- Create Users

-Remember to update the provided examples with your servername, port, username, and password.
+NOTE: Update the provided examples with your servername, port, username, and password.

+NOTE: Teardown of assets created using QueryConsole can be removed manually either via the Admin UI or REST API.